 Situation 2: Each Flight Is Booked Separately

-You need to determine the time of your next flight.
-If your layover is pretty long (over 2-3 hours or more), then you might not be able to check it right away as the check-in counter might still be closed.
+If the layover is pretty long (3 hours or more), then you might not be able to check it right away as the check-in counter might still be closed.
 If that’s the case, you can explore the airport or grab a quick snack.

-Once the check-in counter opens, all you have to do is drop off your bags, pick up your boarding pass, and wait to board the plane—pretty much like what you would do on a regular flight with no layovers.
+Once the check-in counter opens, all you have to do is drop off your bags, pick up your boarding pass, go through the security, and wait to board the plane at the gate — pretty much identical to how you boarded your first flight.

 Situation 3: Both Airlines Have an Interline Agreement

-If two airlines have an interline agreement in place, it also means that they will handle the check-in and baggage of each other’s passengers.
-Thus, travelers who book tickets with airlines that have an existing airline agreement means they only need to check in once for all the flights on their itinerary and their luggage will automatically be transferred to the second airline.
+If two airlines have an interline agreement in place, it also means that the Airline which operates the first leg of the flight will automatically recheck luggage to the partnering airline.
+This means that travelers who book tickets with airlines that have an existing airline agreement only need to check in once for all the flights on their itinerary and their luggage will automatically be transferred to the second airline.

 Situation 4: You’re Flying Internationally and the Connecting Flight Country Requires You to Go Through Customs

-If you’re on an international trip and the country where your layover or connecting flight is requires you to go through customs, you’ll need to exit, collect your luggage, go through customs, and then check in your luggage all over again.
+If you’re on an international trip and the country of the layover requires you to go through customs, you’ll need to exit the plane, collect your luggage, go through customs, and then check in your luggage all over again.
 It’s a little bit of a hassle, especially since you just want to relax before your next flight, but it’s a requirement so there’s no escaping it.